Digital-Banana/digital-banana.github.io/_pages/about.md

 Find out more about me from the social media links in the left.
 Find me on LinkedIn, Twitter, or send me an email.

 ### Techie Stuff
-I work with R for data analysis and D3 for high quality interactive graphs.
-I primarily work with Adobe Illustrator, Adobe Photoshop and MAXON Cinema 4D and Autodesk Maya for user interface and visual design.
+I work with R for data analysis and D3 for interactive graphs.
+I primarily work with Adobe Illustrator, Adobe Photoshop for user interface and visual design.
+Other tools include Cinema 4D and Autodesk Maya.